briansmith/ring/README.md

 See [LICENSE](LICENSE).

-The *ring* project happily accepts pull requests without any copyright license agreement.
-The portions of pull requests that modify existing files should be licensed under the same terms as the files being modified.
-New files in pull requests, including in particular all Rust code, should be licensed under the ISC-style license.
+The *ring* project happily accepts pull requests without you needing to sign any formal license agreement.
+The portions of pull requests that modify existing files must be licensed under the same terms as the files being modified.
+New files in pull requests, including in particular all Rust code, must be licensed under the ISC-style license.
+Please state that you agree to license your contributions in the commit messages of commits in pull requests, e.g. by putting “I agree to license my contributions to each file under the terms given at the top of each file I changed.” at the end of each commit message.

 If your patch is useful for BoringSSL then it would be very nice of you to also submit it to them after agreeing to their CLA.